Any COVID-19 guidelines overrule other rules.

 - Do not play if you are feeling unwell.

 - Each team has six players on the court.

-- At least two players must be female, and at least two players must be male.
+- In Casual leagues, there are no gender requirements.
+In Competitive leagues, at least two players must be female, and at least two players must be male.

 - We recommend a team of nine to 12 players so you have enough subs.

 - Player substitutions are only allowed between sets.

 - Subs who are not on the roster are allowed to play, but need to sign a waiver before the game (get one from your league rep)